rach7777/monax-may/content/blog/2015/2015-04-30-on-blockchains.md

 published: true
 tags:
 - blockchains
+deprecated: true
 title: On Blockchains
 url: /2015/04/30/on-blockchains/
 ---

 Much digital ink has been spilled over the past couple weeks concerning the relevance, necessity, use cases, and definition of that most remarkable piece of technology: the blockchain.
 Much of it was perhaps provoked by the [cuddly marmoteering of our very own Marmot Byrne](https://twitter.com/prestonjbyrne/).

 To be honest, I think we could all benefit from a little more cuddly marmoteering in our professional and working lives, but I'll be the first to admit that a cuddly marmot may not quite know exactly what he is talking about all the time ;)